RetroDECK/ES-DE/THEMES-DEV.md

 * `controllerSize` - type: FLOAT
     - The size of the controller icon relative to the parent `controller` badge.
     - Setting the value to `1.0` sizes the controller icon to the same width as the parent badge.
 The image aspect ratio is always maintained.
-    - Minimum value is `0.1` and maximum value is `2.0`
+    - Minimum value is `0.1` and maximum value is `2`
 * `customBadgeIcon` - type: PATH
     - A badge icon override.
 Specify the badge type in the attribute `badge`.
 The available badges are the ones listed above.
 * `customControllerIcon` - type: PATH
     - A controller icon override.
 Specify the controller type in the attribute `controller`.
 These are the available types:
     - `gamepad_generic`, `gamepad_nintendo_nes`, `gamepad_nintendo_snes`, `gamepad_nintendo_64`, `gamepad_playstation`, `gamepad_sega_md_3_buttons`, `gamepad_sega_md_6_buttons`, `gamepad_xbox`, `joystick_generic`, `joystick_arcade_no_buttons`, `joystick_arcade_1_button`, `joystick_arcade_2_buttons`, `joystick_arcade_3_buttons`, `joystick_arcade_4_buttons`, `joystick_arcade_5_buttons`, `joystick_arcade_6_buttons`, `keyboard_generic`, `keyboard_and_mouse_generic`, `mouse_generic`, `mouse_amiga`, `lightgun_generic`, `lightgun_nintendo`, `steering_wheel_generic`, `flight_stick_generic`, `spinner_generic`, `trackball_generic`, `wii_remote_nintendo`, `wii_remote_and_nunchuk_nintendo`, `joycon_left_or_right_nintendo`, `joycon_pair_nintendo`, `unknown`
+* `opacity` - type: FLOAT
+    - Controls the level of transparency.
+If set to `0` the element will be disabled.
+    - Minimum value is `0` and maximum value is `1`
+    - Default is `1`
 * `visible` - type: BOOLEAN
-    - If true, element will be rendered, otherwise rendering will be skipped.
-Can be used to hide elements from a particular view.
+    - If set to false, the element will be disabled.
+This is equivalent to setting `opacity` to `0`
     - Default is `true`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.